 The Kentucky Department of Education encourages all students to read during the summer by participating in Kentucky’s Summer Reading Programs at local Kentucky public libraries.
-Click here to find out more about programs sponsored by a library in your area.
+Visit the Kentucky Department of Libraries and Archives Summer Reading webpage to find out more about programs sponsored by a library in your area.

 Visit “Find a Book, Kentucky” to build custom reading lists of books before you visit the library or bookstore.
 “Find a Book, Kentucky” is an easy-to-use tool to help students find books to match their reading ability (Lexile® measure) and interests.
-Click the “Find a Book, Kentucky” icon, or go to www.lexile.com/fab/ky to get started, and follow these simple steps:
+Visit “Find a Book, Kentucky” to get started, and follow these simple steps:

-Teachers and parents are encouraged to help children use “Find a Book, KY” (http://www.lexile.com/fab/ky) to build personal reading lists for summer reading and then locate their selections at their school library or local public library.
+Teachers and parents are encouraged to help children use “Find a Book, KY” to build personal reading lists for summer reading and then locate their selections at their school library or local public library.
 “Find a Book, KY” uses the widely-adopted Lexile® measure to match a reader with books that will provide the right level of challenge to support reading growth.
 School librarians and public librarians are ready to assist children and their parents as they make summer reading selections.
-While on the “Find a Book, KY” website, be sure to submit your “Pledge to Read” for summer 2016.
-The pledge window is May 1 – August 31, 2016.
+While on the “Find a Book, KY” website, be sure to submit your “Pledge to Read”.